 On being drawn to The Man in the High Castle

 Gonzalo Amat became intrigued with the material thanks to its eerily realistic alternate history.
 He relished the opportunity to tell a story set in a world that came frighteningly close to reality.
 The inherent challenge in filming the series, again, evolves from the need to film this alternate reality in a relatable world.

 “It felt so relevant from just a social point of view about oppression and terrorism,” Amat said.
 “It’s a story that had to be told.
 I look to tell a story that is relevant to society.
 When my son grows up, is this story going to make him think?
 That’s one of the things that was most appealing to me.”

 Moreso now than even before, audiences need to pay attention to history and its potential implication on current and future events.
 Amat’s brilliant work on The Man in the High Castle visualizes a compelling case of a world gone wrong.
 Ultimately, his work on this show contributes to our own future narrative as an American people.

 Here’s hoping his future projects and potential directing opportunities provide Gonzalo Amat the same personal resonance.

-The Man in the High Castle Season 2 is now streaming on Amazon Prime.
+The Man in the High Castle Season 2 debuts on Amazon Prime streaming today.